-- 9. Once the SD has been duly endorsed, please scan it in colour and send us the following documents at smc@spb.gov.sg.
-You email submission should contain only two attachments in PDF format. - a) First attachment: An endorsed SD, complaint letter and supporting documents should be consolidated in one PDF file; and - b) Second attachment: A completed and signed copy of the letter of acknowledgement form (see page 6) - 10.
+- 9. Once the SD has been duly endorsed, please scan it in colour and send us the following documents at SMC_Complaints-StatDecl@spb.gov.sg.
+Your email submission should contain only-two-attachments-in-PDF format. - a) First attachment: An endorsed SD, complaint letter and supporting documents should be consolidated in one PDF file; and - b) Second attachment: A completed and signed copy of the letter of acknowledgement form (see page 7) - 10.
 Please note that we will only be able to process your complaint when the above documents and information have been provided.
-SMC may reject any complaint or SD not made in compliance with the Singapore law or in accordance with its requirements.
+The SMC may reject any complaint or SD not made in compliance with Singapore law or in accordance with SMC's requirements.